You might be wondering, can I buy a slot machine for my home? Before I wrote this guide to buying used slot machines, I had the same question.

 - West Virginia

-Slot Machines Must Be 25 Years Old
+States Where Slot Machines Must Be 25 Years Old

-Seventeen states have a law which states that slot machines owned by private non-licensed citizens must be 25 years old or older.
-Note that does not mean the owner has to be 25 or older.
+Seventeen states have a law that states that slot machines owned by private non-licensed citizens must be 25 years old or older.
+Note: that does not mean the owner has to be 25 or older.
 It means the gaming machine must be a quarter of a century old.
 The idea is the machine must be an older make or model, so the collectors of the machine are likely to want vintage slot machines for the sake of nostalgia.

 When many of these laws were written, the 25-year rule meant that owners would be collecting mechanical slot machines, instead of the EGMs used in casinos these days.
 Note that several of the states listed are gaming-heavy states: California, Mississippi, Oklahoma, and the state of Washington.
 Some simply tend to have liberal laws.